bernie-skipole/indi/README.md

 It allows monitoring of the communications by a third device or service by simply subscribing to the topic used.
 This makes a possible logging service easy to implement.

+A disadvantage may be a loss of throughput and response times.
+An extra layer of communications plus networking is involved, so this may not be suitable for all scenarios.

 ### Security